eternalist10/Change-Nest/README.md

-Searched 1 site

-Sure, here's a detailed GitHub documentation for the project Pay-To-Care:

 Pay-To-Care
 A crowdfunding app built on the Ethereum Blockchain to create and donate to crowdfunding campaigns.
 Developed using React.js, Tailwind CSS, and Solidity for smart contracts.